 Routine softcopy aerotriangulation methods were applied to establish the network of precise camera positions and other control for mapping, and to provide model parameters and orientation elements required for digital compilation.
-This work was initiated by RSD personnel in May 2008 utilizing a Digital Photogrammetric Workstation (DPW), which is a configuration of computer hardware, modular software components and other associated peripheral devices.
-The color photographs were measured and adjusted as one block using BAE Systems' SOCET SET (version 5.4) photogrammetric software in conjunction with the Bingo version 5.5 aerotriangulation software.
-Upon successful completion of the aerotriangulation process, the Bingo software provided the RMS of the standard deviations of the residuals for each aerotriangulated ground point which were used to compute a predicted horizontal circular error of 0.6 meters for all of the photography based on a 95% confidence level.
+This work was initiated by RSD personnel in January 2009 utilizing a Digital Photogrammetric Workstation (DPW), which is a configuration of computer hardware, modular software components and other associated peripheral devices.
+The color photographs were measured and adjusted as one block using BAE Systems' SOCET SET (version 5.4) photogrammetric software in conjunction with the Multi-Sensor Triangulation (MST) software module.
+Upon successful completion of the aerotriangulation process, the MST software provided the standard deviations of the residuals for each aerotriangulated ground point, which were then used to compute a predicted horizontal circular error of 0.8 meters based on a 95% confidence level.
 An Aerotriangulation Report was written and is on file with other project data within the RSD Project Archive.